rcorre/rcorre.github.io/_drafts/enumap.md

 Remember how I mentioned that compile time arguments can be much more than types?
 Here, `s` is a compile-time string argument -- in this case, it's value is whatever symbol followed the `.`.
+Note that the above all happens at compile-time, and is equivalent to using the indexing operator.

-So, we get the string "charisma", but we what we actually want the enum member `Attribute.charisma`. `std.conv.to`, the swiss-army-knife of type conversions, makes quick work of this; it can, among other things, translate between strings and enum names.
+So, we get the string "charisma", but we what we actually want the enum member `Attribute.charisma`. `std.conv.to`, makes quick work of this; it can, among other things, translate between strings and enum names.

 # A step further: Enumap Arithmetic